HISTORY OF MANGROVE MOUNTAIN SENIORS COMPUTER CLUB

 TAFE Outreach for the Gosford area has supported the Club by providing a teacher and also First Aid courses, and we have been assisted by experienced volunteers prepared to present courses.

 As a result of increasing demand, additional classes have been introduced progressively.
-We currently have about four clases a week, with more specialised courses in addition.
+We generally have about five classes a week of two hours each from beginners to advanced, with more specialised courses in addition.
+Periodic photo editing and family history courses have always proved popular.

 At the 2007 Annual General Meeting, a motion to change the name of the Club to Mangrove Mountain Computer Club was approved, recognising our aim to serve the wider community, not only Seniors.